Find a spider by...

 webs and egg sacs

 (The generic name of this spider is presently uncertain.
-It was originally Lycidas but this has now been superseded: see below)
+An earlier name was Lycidas but this has now been superseded: see below)

 female: 7 mm|